Skip to main content

 Assistance With Monitoring

-Technology in the special education classroom can also monitor student progress without disrupting that all-important sense of independence.
-A 2019 study reported that teachers felt technology was most beneficial for monitoring and documenting student progress.
+In the special education classroom, technology can also monitor student progress without disrupting that all-important sense of independence.
+Teachers seem to agree that technology is most beneficial for monitoring and documenting student progress.
 For example, teachers might use digital monitoring, video or other observational technologies to monitor student activities without disrupting them.

 Enhanced Customization